Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

 ### Low public exponent

 Encrypting is performed by calculating _m<sup>e</sup>_ mod _N_.
 Here _e_ is a low number that is relative prime to _N_.
 A common choice is _e_ = 3.
 Having a low public exponent makes the system vulnerable to certain attacks if used incorrectly.
-If the same message is encrypted by three seperate keys, the security breaks and the message can be recovered.
+If the same message is encrypted by three separate keys, the security breaks and the message can be recovered.
 However, RSA should only be used with randomized padding which prevents this and related attacks.
 With proper padding it is totally fine to use a low public exponent, so this is not really a vulnerability.

 ### _p_ and _q_ close together